 Place of application: County Departments of Human Resources.
+Applications are initiated through the county Departments of Public Health and Senior Services.

-Scope of coverage: Optional state supplement provided to SSI recipients (including children) and to certain grandfathered aged, blind, and disabled persons who would receive SSI payments except for their income level and are residing in the specified living arrangements.
+Scope of coverage: Optional state supplement provided to SSI recipients (including children) and to certain grandfathered aged, blind, and disabled persons who would receive SSI payments except for their income level and who are residing in the specified living arrangements.

-Financial responsibility of relatives: Spouse for spouse; parent or stepparent for minor child.
+Financial responsibility of relatives: Spouse for spouse; parent or stepparent for child under 18.